Coding with ScriptX.Services

 The disadvantage may be ensuring the abilility to address required printers, but if printers are centralised ScriptX.Services for On-Premise Devices may provide a compelling alternative.

-Please take a look at ScriptX.Services for On-Premise Devices for more details.
+Please take a look at our on-premise services for more details.

 If you are a SASS provider with a public website providing services to customers with several users from each customer then customers may prefer to install ScriptX.Services for On-Premise Devices at their premises.
 All you will need to do is to determine a way for each customer to configure the javascript client code delivered by your app with their own On-premise server address.
 Our samples system illustrates this.